How to Get Rid of Textured Skin

 - Free radical damage

-Dry skin disorders from eczema to flaking, redness, and itching are majorly linked to the immune system.
 The immune system is impacted greatly by imbalanced microflora within the microbiome.
-Leaky gut, food, skin, and inhaled allergens, and environmental factors such as pollutants, and climate can all alter a healthy microbiome with dehydration.
+Leaky gut, as well as food, skin, and inhaled allergens, plus environmental factors like pollutants, and climate impacts can all alter a healthy microbiome and dehydrate skin.

-Textured skin from inflammation can include: bacterial, fungal, and viral infections (herpes, warts), bacterial imbalance (acne), immunity dysfunction (psoriasis), allergies (redness, hives), gut conditions, excessive sun exposure, fissures, and cracks from dry skin all play a role on inflammatory skin texture issues that cause the microbiome to work overtime.
+Textured skin from inflammation can include: bacterial, fungal, and viral infections (herpes, warts), bacterial imbalance (acne), as well as immunity dysfunction (psoriasis).

 Free Radical Damage

-When these three issues go unchecked, it’s like a never-ending cycle that contributes even further to breaking down the microbiome, which in turn, impacts the body, depletes skin health, and causes skin texture issues.
+When these three issues go unchecked, it’s like a never-ending cycle that contributes even further to breaking down the microbiome.
+In turn, this impacts the body, depletes skin health, and causes skin texture issues.